section-engineering-education/engineering-education/articles/create-login-and-register-system-with-csharp-winforms/index.md

 Create a Visual Studio project by clicking on File -> New -> Project, then select Visual C#.
 From the window, choose Windows Forms App(.
 Net Framework).
 Give your application a name.
 Then click ok.

-The project will come with default form call a Form1.cs
+The project will come with default form called Form1.

 ### Step III: Create a Config class to execute MySQL queries